Savoyard crusade

 Fresco on the walls of a hall in the episcopal palace at Colle Val d'Elsa, depicting the departure of barons on a crusade.
 It probably represents the crusade of 1366, since the knight on the left is Amadeus VI.
 "The fresco is usually ascribed to the Sienese school and dated in the last half of the fourteenth century."

 The Savoyard crusade was a crusading expedition to the Balkans in 1366–67.
 It was born out of the same planning that led to the Alexandrian Crusade and was the brainchild of Pope Urban V. It was led by Count Amadeus VI of Savoy and directed against the growing Ottoman Empire in eastern Europe.
 Although intended as a collaboration with the Kingdom of Hungary and the Byzantine Empire, the crusade was diverted from its main purpose to attack the Second Bulgarian Empire.
 There the crusaders made small gains that they handed over to the Byzantines.
 It did take back some territory from the Ottomans in the vicinity of Constantinople and on Gallipoli but all these conquests were reversed within less than five years by the Turks.

-Noting the greater attention paid to Bulgaria than to the Turks, historian Nicolae Iorga argued "it was not the same thing as a crusade, this expedition that better resembled an escapade."
+Noting the greater attention paid to Bulgaria than to the Turks, historian Nicolae Iorga argued "it was not even a crusade ... this expedition that better resembled an escapade."
 (Note: "Ce n'était pas même une croisade ... cette expédition, qui ressembla beaucoup à une équipée") Still, the taking of Gallipoli, according to Oskar Halecki, was "the first success achieved by the Christians in their struggle for the defense of Europe, and at the same time the last great Christian victory [over the Turks] during all the fourteenth century."